tikhonlavrev/Simple-Bad-Images-Remover/README.md

 python remove_bad_images.py -th 16 -d <bad_images_location>
 ```
 Replace `<bad_images_location>` with the path to the directory containing your bad images.
 The supported image format is .jpg, .jpeg, and .png

+## Recommended Threshold
+I've tested with some picture, here the recommended threshold so far:
+Anime Style: 14 (It's enough for acceptable looking art)